demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 To get the *Subscription ID*, *Workspace Name* and *Resource Group* parameters, in the Azure Portal navigate  to **Azure Sentinel** > your workspace > **Settings** and click the **Workspace Settings** tab.

-## Configure Azure Sentinel on Cortex XSOAR
+## Configure Azure Sentinel on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.